fordinator/talking-LLM-chatbot/README.md

 Next you need to open `joi_clean.py` with a text editor (Notepad++ is good because its easier to read) and add these keys to the correct locations.
 You will NEED TO READ the instructions inside the code.

-That's it!
-You can run `joi_clean.py` from a terminal now and listen to my default personality, caco-bot, insult you until you want to punch him.

 ### Adding Eastend Steve

 One final step.
 You need to add a voice to your ElevenLabs Library or you WILL RECEIVE AN ERROR when you try to run this code.
 Here are extremely detailed instructions on how to do so.